-It seems like 99.9% of business’ say they have great customer service, but when I enter or even call establishments, I tend not to see the “great service” they were previously claiming.
+It seems like 99.9% of businesses say they have great customer service, but when I enter or even call establishments, I tend not to see the “great service” they were previously claiming.
 Maybe I caught them on a bad day?
 It happens.
 Maybe I caught them during a busy time?
 That happens too.
 Or maybe, their definition of customer service is different than mine?
-Customer Service, isn’t just over the phone call centres taking calls and “trying” to help out.
+Customer Service isn’t just over-the-phone call centres taking calls and “trying” to help out.
 Customer Service can be everything and anything.
-How you’re greeted calling a store or walking into a shop is customer service.
+How you’re greeted by calling a store or walking into a shop is customer service.
 A waiter or waitress explaining the specials to you is Customer Service.
 Invoicing and returning calls is customer service too.

 I grew up in a predominantly Italian household in the late 80’s and 90’s and was raised Catholic. ( Religion has nothing to do with my point.)
 I was taught and steadily reminded of the golden rule; Treat others the way you want to be treated.
 Whether playing with my siblings, or talking to an adult or even with my friends at school, I tried to apply that to my everyday life, although its hard sometime to do so.

 When I started working in retail over 5 years ago, I applied the same golden rule to my workplace.

 I’ve been shopping before, and numerous times I’ve had to search for the item(s) myself or even had to jump to nudge or rock an item into falling down so I was able to purchase it because there was no sales associate anywhere, or the ones I did see were on their phone or talking to other employees.